The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Simulation Results

 \subsection{Simulation Setup and Baselines}

 We consider Rayleigh fading channels with entries distributed as $\mathcal{CN}(0,1)$, and we normalize the noise variances so that the SNR is controlled by $P_{\mathrm{tot}}$.
 For the achievable-region experiments (Figs.~\ref{fig:pareto_0db}–\ref{fig:pareto_20db}), we set $n_t=n_c=n_e=n_s=16$ and average the results over multiple independent channel realizations.
 We set the number of data streams to $N_s=2$ at low SNR (0 dB) and $N_s=12$ at high SNR (20 dB), following standard stream allocation practices in MIMO systems.
-To trace the secrecy--sensing Pareto boundary, we sweep $w_c\in$ with $w_s=1-w_c$.
+To trace the secrecy--sensing Pareto boundary, we sweep $w_c\in[0,1]$ with $w_s=1-w_c$.

-We compare the proposed two-stage algorithm with the following baselines: \begin{itemize} \item \textbf{WMMSE-based MI/SMI ISAC precoding \cite{wangUnifiedISACPareto2024}}: This baseline solves the MI/SMI-based MIMO-MS problem (i.e., communication--sensing trade-off without an eavesdropper) using a WMMSE-based procedure.
+We compare the proposed two-stage algorithm with the following baselines: \begin{itemize} \item \textbf{WMMSE-based ISAC precoding \cite{wangUnifiedISACPareto2024}}: This baseline solves the MIMO-MS weighted sum rate maximization problem based on the communication MI and the SMI (i.e., the communication--sensing tradeoff without an eavesdropper) using a WMMSE-based procedure.
 We then evaluate the secrecy rate and SMI achieved by the resulting precoder.

 \item \textbf{GSVD-based secrecy precoding \cite{KhistiMIMOME2010}}: This baseline designs the precoder for the MIMO-ME wiretap channel using the classical GSVD-based structure.
 Since it does not account for sensing, we evaluate its SMI under the resulting secrecy-oriented precoder.